 I am due to exchange on my shared ownership home, will this still go ahead?

 In line with government advice, we’re continuing to progress exchanges on completed new build homes.
 We will be talking to your solicitor and your financial advisor every day to progress your purchase.

 I’m due to complete on my shared ownership home, will this still go ahead so I can move in?

 If your home is build complete and your solicitor and mortgage lender are happy to complete your purchase then we're more than happy for you to move into your new home.
 However, we’re encouraging everyone to following the government’s guidelines on moving home during social distancing restrictions.
-Construction sites are open, so we’ll be in touch with you to agree a delayed completion date.

 Are mutual exchanges on hold?